 But when the growing season comes to an end I’ll harvest large bundles of my faves right before a killing freeze.
-I certainly don’t want to be forced to resort to buying expensive dried herbs again!
+I certainly don’t want to be forced to resort to buying tiny jars of expensive dried herbs again!

 Preparing Fresh Herbs For Drying

 After the herbs are harvested I’ll bring in the bundles and give them a quick wash.
 Then I’ll give them a shake to dislodge most of the moisture.

 Finally I’ll lay out kitchen towels and allow the herbs to air dry for just a bit.

 After they’ve air dried some, it’s time to dry them completely for storage.